Academy of Motion Picture Arts and Sciences: History

 Spike Lee, interviewed shortly after the all-white nominee list was published, pointed to Hollywood leadership as the root problem, "We may win an Oscar now and then, but an Oscar is not going to fundamentally change how Hollywood does business.
 I'm not talking about Hollywood stars.
 I'm talking about executives.
 We're not in the room."
 Boone Isaacs also released a statement, in which she said "I am both heartbroken and frustrated about the lack of inclusion.
 This is a difficult but important conversation, and it's time for big changes."
-After Boone Isaac's statement, prominent African-Americans such as director Spike Lee, actors Will Smith and Jada Pinkett Smith, and activist Rev. Al Sharpton called for a boycott of the 2016 Oscars for failing to recognize minority achievements, the board voted to make "historic" changes to its membership.
-The Academy stated that by 2020 it would double its number of women and minority members.
-While the Academy has addressed a higher profile for African-Americans, it has yet to raise the profile of other people of color artists, in front of and behind the camera.
+After Boone Isaac's statement, prominent African-Americans such as director Spike Lee, actors Will Smith and Jada Pinkett Smith, and activist Rev. Al Sharpton called for a boycott of the 2016 Oscars for failing to recognize minority achievements, the Board of Governors announced it would double its number of women and minority members by 2020.

 In 2018, the Academy invited a record 928 new members.

 Casting director David Rubin was elected President of the Academy in August, 2019.

 In 2020, Parasite became the first non-English language film to win Best Picture.
 In June 2022, Bill Kramer was named the CEO of the Academy.
 Also in 2022, Janet Yang was elected as the first Asian American President of the Academy.

+In 2024, Amy Homma was named Director and President of the Academy Museum of Motion Pictures.

+In July 2025, Lynette Howell Taylor was elected President of the Academy.